 Russ’s two newest prints, “The Professor” and “House Party for Post-Animate Professionals,” have been posted to the Printmaking page.
 These pieces have already been included in several current and recent exhibitions (see below).

-EXHIBITIONS AND AWARD
+RECENT EXHIBITIONS AND AWARD

 “The Professor” (see above) was also seleccted for the Międzynarodowe Biennale Miniatury 8.
 This major international biennial of miniature art features artists from 21 countries.
 Russ’s was the only work accepted from the United States.
 The exhibition opened on August 23 at the Ośrodku Promocji Kultury in Częstochowa, Poland and will travel to other Polish cities.